* Documentary filmmaker of Korean-Brazilian heritage

-- Wife of billionaire George Gund III, who bankrolls and produces her films
+* Wife of billionaire George Gund III, who bankrolled and produced her films

 During the 1990s, Lee’s documentaries dealt chiefly with cultural themes.
-In 1995, for instance, she released Synthetic Pleasures, a film that focused on technology and art (and featured countercultural figures Timothy Leary and R.U.
-Sirius).
-She followed this in 1998 with Modulations, documenting the history of electronic music.
+In 1995, for instance, she released Synthetic Pleasures, a film that focused on technology and art — and featured the counter-cultural figures Timothy Leary and R.U.
+Sirius.
+She followed this in 1998 with Modulations: Cinema for the Ear, documenting the history of electronic music.
 But as the prospect of a U.S. invasion of Iraq grew ever-more likely in early 2003, Lee began to turn her attention increasingly toward political matters and to embrace a variety of leftist views.
-This shift was reflected in her documentary work, most notably with regard to the Arab-Israeli conflict in the Mideast.
+This shift was reflected in her documentary work, most notably with regard to the Arab-Israeli conflict in the Middle East.

 On her Facebook page, Lee recounts that while she lived in Lebanon in 2006, she “experienced firsthand the 34-day Israeli bombardment of that country.”
 She does not mention, however, that Israel’s military campaign was a response to a series of attacks and kidnappings by the Lebanon-based terrorist group Hezbollah.

-Also in Cultures of Resistance, Lee included footage praising the respective efforts of Jeff Halper, spokesman for the International Solidarity Movement and founder of the Israeli Committee Against House Demolitions; a Lebanese filmmaking group that “make[s] visible what life is like for Palestinian refugees”; “poets committed to promoting peace and social justice”; a team of socialist, anti-globalization activists; and a Lebanese hip-hop group composed of revolutionary Marxists.
-A notable admirer of Cultures of Resistance is Jodie Evans, co-founder of Code Pink.
+Later in 2010, Lee included footage of the Mavi Marmara incident in Cultures of Resistance, a documentary produced under the aegis of her online activist network of the same name (Cultures of Resistance).
+Also in that production was footage praising the respective efforts of: Jeff Halper, spokesman for the International Solidarity Movement and founder of the Israeli Committee Against House Demolitions; a Lebanese film-making group that “make[s] visible what life is like for Palestinian refugees”; “poets committed to promoting peace and social justice”; a team of socialist, anti-globalization activists; and a Lebanese hip-hop group composed of revolutionary Marxists.
+A notable admirer of Cultures of Resistance was Jodie Evans, co-founder of Code Pink.

-In May of 2011, Lee’s personal Facebook account was suspended after she posted an anti-Semitic cartoon depicting Israel as an enormous, swastika-bearing octopus with its tentacles wrapped around a foundering ship named “Freedom.”
+In May of 2011, Lee’s personal Facebook account was suspended after she posted an anti-Semitic cartoon depicting Israel as an enormous, swastika-adorned octopus with its tentacles wrapped around a foundering ship named “Freedom.”

-In early June 2011 it was reported that Lee had recruited the anti-Israel critic and Holocaust denier Norman Finkelstein to join her on FGM‘s next voyage to Gaza, scheduled for later that month.
-Finkelstein had previously lauded “the great Iara Lee” for her writing on the “Flotilla bloodbath.”
+In early June 2011 Lee reported that she had recruited the anti-Israel critic and Holocaust denier Norman Finkelstein to join her on FGM‘s next voyage to Gaza, scheduled for later that month.
+Finkelstein had previously lauded “the great Iara Lee” in a headline on his website, in recognition of her writing on the “Flotilla bloodbath.”

-In addition to her aforementioned projects and affiliations, Lee sits on the president’s council of the International Crisis Group and on the advisory council of the National Geographic Society; she also serves as a trustee to the Pyongyang University of Science and Technology.
+Aside from her aforementioned projects and affiliations, Lee has also sat on the president’s council of the International Crisis Group, the advisory council of the National Geographic Society, and the trustee board of the Pyongyang University of Science and Technology.